 Current Standing Committees include Finance; Communications and Advocacy; Research; Projects; Technology and Pedagogy; Quality Principles and Membership; and Accreditation.

-The Consortium was established by 9 founding members: Australian Catholic University, Jesuit Worldwide Learning, Kenyatta University, Kepler, Moi University, Southern New Hampshire University, York University, University of British Columbia, University of Geneva-InZone and UNHCR.
+The Consortium is currently comprised of 16 members: Australian Catholic University, Jesuit Worldwide Learning, Kenyatta University, Kepler, Moi University, Southern New Hampshire University, York University, University of British Columbia, University of Geneva-InZone, Kiron, INASP, Open University UK, Centreity, Arizona State University, Purdue University and UNHCR.

 Members are aligned to the Consortium’s shared framework – exhibiting a long-term commitment, and leveraging existing resources and knowledge to further the network’s goals.